Stichting-CROW/ontology-alignment/README.md

-# Specificatie
+# Specification

-Dit is de GitHub-repository voor ...
+This is the GitHub repo for 'Ontology-Alignment' within CROW

 ---